Church of God (Cleveland, Tennessee)

-The Church of God, with headquarters in Cleveland, Tennessee, United States, is a Holiness-Pentecostal Christian denomination.
+The Church of God, with headquarters in Cleveland, Tennessee, United States, is an international Holiness-Pentecostal Christian denomination.
 The Church of God's publishing house is Pathway Press.

 Name

 The precise legal name of this body is "Church of God".
 After a protracted court case involving donations intended for the use of its orphanages being received by other groups using the same name, the Supreme Court of Tennessee determined that it alone was entitled to use the simple name Church of God in 1953.
-The group however uses Church of God (Cleveland, Tennessee) in order to distinguish it from other bodies that use "Church of God" in their titles.